turkyden/lizhi/README.md

 ## 参与贡献

-Installed the dependencies of project
+Installed the dependencies of project.

 ```bash
 npm install
 ```

-Run the app with npm script
+Run the app with npm script.

 ```bash
 npm run start